HDembinski/numba-stats/README.md

 `cdf` and `ppf` are missing for some distributions (e.g. `voigt`), if there is currently no fast implementation available. `logpdf` is only implemented if it is more efficient and accurate compared to computing `log(dist.pdf(...))`.

-The distributions in `numba_stats` can be used in other numba-JIT'ed functions.
+The distributions in `numba_stats` can be used in other `numba`-JIT'ed functions.
 The functions in `numba_stats` use a single thread, but the implementations were written so that they profit from auto-parallelization.
 To enable this, call them from a JIT'ed function with the argument `parallel=True,fastmath=True`.
-You should always combine `parallel=True` with `fastmath=True`, since the latter makes the code profit more from auto-parallelization.
+You should always combine `parallel=True` with `fastmath=True`, since the latter enhances the gain from auto-parallelization.

 ```py
 from numba_stats import norm